fairtracks/fairtracks_standard/README.md

 outlining software.

 ### OPML editors
-OPML can be edited by specific outlining tools, but as the format it is a subtype of XML one can also use generic XML editors:
+Raw OPML files can be edited by specific outlining tools, but as the format it is a subtype of XML one can also use generic XML editors:
   - On Mac OS, we recommend using the commercial tool [OmniOutliner](https://www.omnigroup.com/omnioutliner), as there are really no open source alternatives with similar user interface.
   - As an open source, platform-agnostic alternative, we recommend [TreeLine](http://treeline.bellz.org/).
-  - The OPML files can of course also be edited manually.
+  - The OPML files can of course also be edited manually, in which case you can ignore the raw OPML files completely.

 ### How the FAIRtracks standard is defined in OPML
 - Each `<outline>` tag defines a JSON property, with the hierarchy defined by the XML hierarchy.